edgio-docs/edgio-docs/src/pages/guides/app_security/managed_rules.md

         with our latest threat detection policies by enabling the **Automatically opt-in to the latest ECRS ruleset** option.
 This mode is only recommended for auditing new rule sets.
-You should set your Security Application Manager configuration's **Audit Managed Rule** option to a managed rule that has opted-in to automatic updates to the latest rule set.
+You should set your Security Application configuration's **Audit Managed Rule** option to a managed rule that has opted-in to automatic updates to the latest rule set.
 This type of setup provides you with the